-So I just read a Business Week article about a gorgeous $263,800 Buben & Zorweg watch safe that includes an in-house built worldtimer clock with a flying tourbillon, ostensibly either for show or to help you set your watches.
+So I just read a Business Week article about a gorgeous $263,800 Buben & Zorweg watch safe that includes an in-house built world time clock with a flying tourbillon, ostensibly either for show or to help you set your watches.

-An atomic clock is the be-all and end-all in absolute time accuracy.
+The Atomic clock is a be-all and end-all in absolute time accuracy.
 According to Wikipedia, an atomic clock uses an electron transition frequency in the microwave, optical or ultraviolet wavelength region of the electromagnetic spectrum of atoms as a frequency standard for its timekeeping element.
 Basically, an atomic oscillator.
-Atomic clocks indirectly control the time of everything in our society that is time-critical, and are crucial to GPS satellites, which guide our lives today in so many ways.
+Atomic clocks indirectly control the time of everything in our society that is time-critical and is crucial to GPS satellites, which guide our lives today in so many ways.

 In the US, we ultimately rely for our “reference time” upon signals transmitted from the atomic clock at Fort Collins, Colorado by the National Institute of Standards and Technology (NIST) radio station WWVB, at 60 kHz.

 How does that time get to you, the watch aficionado?
 Basically, your inexpensive, usually deceptively mislabeled “atomic clock” (it is actually a “radio-controlled” clock) has a radio embedded into it that is permanently tuned to the NIST station to keep the clock’s digital display of time dead accurate.
 How accurate?
 One second every several hundred million years.
 Not bad for a $30 clock from Walmart!

 That being said, our NIST atomic clock IS a bit of a slouch — the most accurate atomic clock ever built keeps time to one second every 15 BILLION YEARS!